adebayoj/sanity_checks_saliency/README.md

 is forced to memorize the randomized labels without being able to exploit the original structure in the data.
 We now compare saliency masks for a model trained on random labels and one trained true labels.
-We present examples below.
+We present examples below on MNIST and Fashion MNIST.

 <img src="https://raw.githubusercontent.com/adebayoj/sanity_checks_saliency/master/doc/figures/mnist_cnn_random_labels_test.png" width="700">